irisaltman/Durocher_CSCI2270_FinalProject/README.md

     # yum install json-c json-c-devel libcurl libcurl-devel

-Unfortunately the json-c library on Fedora is installed in json-c/json.h and not json/json.h, so a temporary solution to make Palmtop compile on Fedora is to do

-    # ln -s /usr/include/json-c /usr/include/json

 You can build the program by running `make`, which will output the example program to the folder `bin/Release/`.
 You can also load the Code Blocks project file if you want.

 ### System Requirements